longkunxuluke/longkunxuluke.github.io/_pages/about.md

 My research interests focus on method development of computational chemistry and computational materials, AI for Science, HPC and quantum computing, and their applications in (battery, display, semiconductor) materials design, solvation and electrostatic interactions, protein design and drug discovery, reaction networks and retrosynthesis.
 More introductions to my current and previous research projects can be found in my [PhD thesis](https://web.archive.org/web/20220422085348id_/https://openresearch-repository.anu.edu.au/bitstream/1885/261844/1/LongkunXU_Thesis_2022.pdf) and our [book chapter](https://www.elsevier.com/books/annual-reports-on-computational-chemistry/dixon/978-0-323-99092-9).

+Following are some related keywords appeared in my papers:

+- *Computational Chemistry*: quantum chemistry, MD simulation, multi-scale calculation, ...
+- *AI & Quantum*: machine learning potentials, generative AI, quantum computing for quantum chemistry, ...
+- *Solvation*: electrolyte solution, ionic liquids, electrostatic and polarization interactions, external electric field, ...
+- *Materials*: battery, OLED, semiconductors, ...
+- *Biology*: drug, peptide, protein, ...
+- *Synthesis*: synthetic accessibility, retrosynthesis, ...

 *Research Value*: I think a good computational method development should be theoretically fundamental (use math and physics to solve issues, not by tuning parameters), easy to use (black-box, automatic and open-source) and generally effective for most chemical systems (versatile).
 A good calculational applications should aim to offer new physical insights and guide the design of products.

 I am particularly interested in the following topics: